audreyl07/StockAnalyzerView/README.md

 # StockAnalyzerView

-An interactive stock and index chart built with React, Parcel and TradingView's lightweight-charts.
+An interactive stock and index chart built with React and TradingView's lightweight-charts.
 It features candlestick charts with 50/200 day moving averages, volume histograms with 20-day averages and market indicators for major indices.
-Switch stock symbols with a simple input to look at different markets.
+A simple input to switch to different stocks

+## Overall Architecture
 <p align="center">
    <img src="assets/DataController.jpg" alt="StockAnalyzerView application screenshot" width="800" />
 </p>